atziallas/tidy-inventory/README.md

 inside base folder (next to docker-compose.yml)

 When the installation finisehs visit ```127.0.0.1:8000```.
 Enjoy!

+<b>Note</b>: if you are running docker on windows, make sure /django/src/start.sh file has linux style endings (LF, not CRLF)

 ## 📖 Documentation
 Runtime is split into 3 containers (split into corresponding folders):